Supporting resources for teaching and learning Chinese

 We intend this online resource centre to be convenient and helpful for both Chinese teachers and learners.
 And we will continue to add more content regularly.

-Covering Chinese Reading and Writing 1-6, Mandarin Express Intro, Basic and Pre-Intermediate Levels, twelve Teacher’s Manuals provide a clear statement of the learning objectives, the outline of lessons and extra class activities, and help teachers address how to teach students at different levels.
-Beginner students, who are at the Introduction Stage, are taught differently from advanced students, who are at the Acculturation Stage.
-Teachers are advised to use different strategies to best involve students into Chinese classes.
-The better students get at Chinese, the more they are expected to contribute to their learning.
+Covering Chinese Reading and Writing 1-6, Mandarin Express Intro, Basic and Pre-Intermediate Levels, twelve Teacher’s Manuals provide a clear statement of learning objectives, outlines of lessons and extra class activities, and help teachers use different strategies to teach students at different levels.

 Chinese Learning Pen